JeCheeseSmith/Clash-of-ppdb-s/documentation/database.md

 A transfer has a relation from and a relation to, to a settlement.
 This way a transfer can be easily changed to be captured by another nation.

+Soldier has a type
+Building has a type

+Specific type building is good/bad for specific Soldier (works with %)

+Can place defense buildings, and resource buildings, recruiting buildings